 The role of the community

-West Oakland residents have lived in the shadow and smoke of Schnitzer Steel for years.
+West Oakland residents have lived in the shadow and smoke of Schnitzer Steel (now Radius) for years.
 With the reach of the Aug.
 9 fire, the wider Bay Area has begun to recognize the threat of Schnitzer on our local air quality and health.
 Residents from across the Bay are demanding that toxic sites like Schnitzer Steel relocate away from residential communities if they refuse to stop poisoning them.

 Immediately following the Schnitzer’s Aug.
 9 fire, the community rallied to lay down an ultimatum for Schnitzer Steel: clean up or get out.